A Day (or a Year, or a Career) of ServiceAlexis Perrotta Jan 17, 2022 10:00 AM Illustration by Marian Blair

 In his 1957 Birth of A New Nation speech, Dr. King said, “The aftermath of nonviolence is the creation of the beloved community.
 The aftermath of nonviolence is redemption.
 The aftermath of nonviolence is reconciliation.
 The aftermath of violence is emptiness and bitterness.”
 It is the dream of this “beloved community” that inspires idealists to commit a day (a week, an hour, or even an entire career) to the pursuit of a world absent of poverty, hunger, and hatred, and in which everyone is cared for.

-To prepare for MLK Day on January 16, we’ve gathered some of our best resources to meet you wherever you are on your social-impact journey.
+On this day of service, we’ve gathered some of our best resources to meet you wherever you are on your social-impact journey.
 Here are some ideas for how to advance your own pursuit of a world where all people can lead free and dignified lives.

 For a day